 Note, some clubs state that they are either checking or non-checking clubs.
 This refers to whether they allow body contact during matches.
 If you're looking for a gentler introduction to the sport, might be worth looking for a non-checking team.
 And most clubs will require you to have at least basic ice skating skills before they let you anywhere near a puck, so get practising at one of London's year-round ice rinks.

 The rules of ice hockey: a beginner's guide

 We have to admit, although we've dipped our toes in to the (icy) waters of ice hockey, we're no experts.
 Back in 2014, we spoke to John Scott — then CEO at London Raiders — who gave us a quick starter guide.

 Ice hockey can be quite a tricky one for newbies to follow, due to the fast — and often bloodthirsty — pace of the game.
 The principle is similar to football in that each team aims to score as many goals as possible — except these goals are significantly smaller.
 The 'ball' in this case is not a ball, but a rubber puck, which, being kept at 0 degrees Celsius, is basically a compact disc of pain for anyone who comes into contact with it.

 - Each match is split into three periods of 20 minutes, with 15 minute breaks in between, allowing the ice to be wiped clean.

 - Six players from each team are on the ice at once, including a net minder (goalkeeper) — although up to 20 players from each team could be on the bench at any one time, allowing for plenty of rest breaks and tactical substitutions throughout.

 - If the whistle blows — for example, for an injury — the clock is stopped until play restarts.

 - A goal is scored when the puck crosses the goal line.

 - The offside rule in football can be confusing.
-In ice hockey, being offside is simply when an attacking team member crosses the blue line (see below) before the puck.
+In ice hockey, being offside is simply when an attacking team member crosses the line into the defensive zone (the blue line in the photo above) before the puck.